Social Security Filing Strategies

 What happens if you delay your spousal benefit past normal retirement age?
 Here is where the benefit calculation deviates from the norm.
 Typically when you delay benefits, you receive that 8% annual increase in the benefits up until age 70.
 The spousal benefit is based exclusively on the benefit amount due to your spouse at their normal retirement age.
 Even if your spouse delays their social security benefit past their normal retirement age, it does not increase the 50% spousal benefit.

 Here is the strategy.
-If it’s determine that the spousal benefit will be elected as part of a married couple’s filing strategy, since delaying the start date of the benefits past normal retirement age will only increase the social security benefit for the higher income earning spouse and not the spousal benefit, in many cases, it does not make sense to delay the start date of the benefits past normal retirement age.
+If it’s determined that the spousal benefit will be elected as part of a married couple’s filing strategy, since delaying the start date of the benefits past normal retirement age will only increase the social security benefit for the higher income earning spouse and not the spousal benefit, in many cases, it does not make sense to delay the start date of the benefits past normal retirement age.

 Divorce